Nophinou/vitepress/Notes/Choices.md

 ### Other exploitable characteristics

-- Reversibility of the option chosen
+- <span class="color">Reversibility</span> of the option chosen
-- Granularity in a decision process.
+- <span class="color">Granularity</span> in a decision process.
 Windblown: not making your kunais explode lets you apply a status after a while, kind of a hidden option that has low discoverability.
 Lorelei and the laser eyes: freedom to move and not just teleport to destination allows for hidden glitches.
 Outer Wilds: lamp has to be actively picked up and carried, leaves the option to drop it...